Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 California MMA promoter bonds are continuous and remain in full effect for 1 year.
 After a California professional club and promoter bond is issued, the Commission reserves the right to modify the amount of the bond to ensure adequate coverage of payments.

 This bond can be canceled by the surety in accordance with the provisions of Sections 996310 of the Code of Civil Procedure.

 How to become a combative sports promoter in California

 For a club owner or promoter to conduct business in California, he or she must first become registered with the California State Athletic Commission.
 Applicants must complete the registration statement form, submit the required surety bond and pay the mandatory registration fees.
-Depending on the type of professional club the applicant owns or promotes, he or she may also be asked to provide additional information, including:
+Depending on the type of club the applicant owns or promotes, they may also be asked to provide additional information, including: